György Kurtág: Recognition

 Kurtág has received numerous awards, including Officier of the Ordre des Arts et des Lettres in 1985, the Kossuth Award of the Hungarian government for his life achievement in 1973, the Austrian Ehrenzeichen in 1996, and the Ernst von Siemens Music Prize in 1998.
 He is also a member of the Bavarian Academy of Fine Arts, Munich, and of the Akademie der Künste, Berlin (both since 1987), and was named an Honorary Member of the American Academy of Arts and Letters in 2001.
-In 2006, he received the Grawemeyer Award for his composition …concertante… Op.
+In 2006, he received the Grawemeyer Award for his composition …concertante…, Op.
 42, for violin, viola and orchestra.

 In 2024 Kurtág received the Wolf Prize, an international award granted in Israel, "for his contribution to the world's cultural heritage, which is fundamentally inspirational and human".

 Kurtág received the 2014 BBVA Foundation Frontiers of Knowledge Award in the category of Contemporary Music for, in the view of the jury, its "rare expressive intensity".
 "The novel dimension of his music", the citation continues, "lies not in the material he uses but in its spirit, the authenticity of its language, and the way it crosses borders between spontaneity and reflection, between formalism and expression."

-Invited by Walter Fink, Kurtág was the 14th composer featured in the annual Komponistenporträt of the Rheingau Musik Festival in 2004.
 The Ensemble Modern and soloists performed his works Opp.
 19, 31b and 17.
 On the occasion of his 80th birthday in February 2006, the Budapest Music Centre honoured him with a festival in his hometown.

-The same year's editions of Musikfest Berlin, Vienna modern, Holland Festival and Festival d'Automne in Paris dedicated special programmes to Kurtág.
+On 19 February 2026, Kurtág turned 100.
+A festival of his music was held in Budapest, including the world premiere of his second opera, Die Stechardin, dedicated to his wife, in his presence.